A Very Real Guide to Buying Very Fake Plants

 It’s an appealing prospect for those of us who seemingly lack the innate ability to keep real plants alive.
 Sure, we tell ourselves it’s because the rooms in our house are too dark (not always true!), or that we simply can’t afford that gorgeous fiddle leaf fig tree that dominates picture-perfect IG vignettes.

 Sometimes, those things are legitimately the case.
-But, alas, some of us (*raises hand*) were just born with a black thumb.
+But, alas, some of us (*raises hand*) were just born without a green thumb.
 Believe me, I understand how hard this can be to accept.
-I'm a Southern woman — gardening should practically course through my veins.
+I’m a Southern woman — gardening should practically course through my veins.
 And, yet, here I sit, a serial killer of house plants.

 Plastic Plants vs. Fabric Plants

 Technology has come a long, long way from the super-fake-looking silk plants our grandmas had, well, everywhere.
 Advancements mean that fake plants boast amazingly realistic texture, color and, depending on the quality of the fake plant, even reflective properties.
 This is particularly true of plastic plants, which can be created using molds of real plants.
 Some are even filled with foam for an ultra-realistic textile quality.